lisavangelderen/FairyTale/README.md

 Link to the dataset: https://www.hlt.inesc-id.pt/w/Fairy_tale_corpus

-In addition to the above mentionned dataset, a dataset that we assembled ourselves with stories has also been used.
+In addition to the above mentioned dataset, a dataset that we assembled ourselves with stories has also been used.
 This can be found in the andersongrimm.txt file.
 The stories in that file come from project Gutenberg.

 # A tentative list of milestones for the project